microsoft/call-center-ai/README.md

 ### Optimize response delay

-The delay mainly come from two things:
+The delay mainly comes from two things:

 - Voice in and voice out are processed by Azure AI Speech, both are implemented in streaming mode but voice is not directly streamed to the LLM
-- The LLM, more specifically the delay between API call and first sentence infered, can be long (as the sentences are sent one by one once they are made avalable), even longer if it hallucinate and returns empty answers (it happens regularly, and the applicatoipn retries the call)
+- The LLM, more specifically the delay between API call and first sentence inferred, can be long (as the sentences are sent one by one once they are made available), even longer if it hallucinates and returns empty answers (it happens regularly, and the application retries the call)

 From now, the only impactful thing you can do is the LLM part.
-This can be acheieve by a PTU on Azure or using a less smart model like `gpt-4.1-nano` (selected by default on the latest versions).
+This can be achieve by a PTU on Azure or using a less smart model like `gpt-4.1-nano` (selected by default on the latest versions).
 With a PTU on Azure OpenAI, you can divide by 2 the latency in some case.

 The application is natively connected to Azure Application Insights, so you can monitor the response time and see where the time is spent.
 This is a great start to identify the bottlenecks.